Linguano/Linguano/README.md

-- 👋 Hi, I’m @Linguano
+- 🌱 Interested in Natural Sciences
-- 👀 I’m interested in Natural Sciences
+- 👀 currently learning R and Python aswell as LaTeX
-- 🌱 I’m currently learning R and Python aswell as LaTeX
+- 🐧 Dipping my toes into the wide world that is GNU/Linux

 <!---
 Linguano/Linguano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.